Spare the trouble

 Once an OEM (Original Equipment Manufacturer) has sold an automobile (car; truck etc) to a consumer, it becomes a commitment for the OEM to ensure that the spares and service are seamlessly available to the customer.
 In the case of some large OEMs, this could involve making more than 1.5 lakh individual parts readily available at all times!
 If customers (or the mechanics) struggle for parts whenever they want to repair or maintain their vehicles, they judge the OEM poorly.
 Frequent poor sales and service experience is known to negatively impact vehicle sales of a company.

 2)The financial challenge in Spare Management

-Because of the conflicting objectives of spare parts management, most OEMs in India struggle with parts availability.
-The ramifications of such unavailability further leads to inefficiencies in service centers and ironically takes away the advantage of what should have been a monopoly market for OEMs.
+Because of the conflicting objectives of spare parts management, most automobile OEMs in India struggle with parts availability.
+The ramifications of such unavailability further leads to inefficiencies in service centers and ironically takes away the advantage of what should have been a monopoly market for the automobile OEMs.